magcode/mpower-tools/bootstate/readme.md

 This will prepare a config file for you: `/var/etc/persistent/bootstate/bootstate.cfg`.
 Edit this file and decide which ports shall be enabled or disabled when the device boots.

 Once done call `/var/etc/persistent/bootstate/apply-bootstate.sh`.

 # If you want to change the bootstate

-Edit your config file ``.
+Edit your config file `/var/etc/persistent/bootstate/bootstate.cfg`.

-Now call `/var/etc/persistent/bootstate/apply-bootstate.sh`
+Once done call `/var/etc/persistent/bootstate/apply-bootstate.sh`.